realdanizilla/Rusty-Bargain-App/README.md

 # Future Improvements and Enhancements

-1. Automate initial sql script execution (raw_car_data.sql) - So when the application starts for the first time, the bronze table with raw data is already automatically populated
-2. Create a streamlit tab for the ML part - re-training the model and getting predictions
-3. Create detailed documentation using mkdocs
-4. Create tests using pytest
+1. Create tests using pytest
-5. Add more features to the Streamlit app - such as displaying the model's performance metrics and graphs
+2. Add more features to the Streamlit app - such as displaying the model's performance metrics and graphs
-6. Automate creation of the 'gold' table and ML model training once the application is started for the first time
+3. Automate creation of the 'gold' table and ML model training once the application is started for the first time
-7. Allow filtering and sorting on the streamlit table with all the 300 thousand car records and improve layout